 Under the Third A&R SRP, we are authorized to make ordinary repurchases and Exceptional Repurchases at a price equal to 80.0% of the "share price," which is defined in the Third A&R SRP as an amount equal to the lesser of: (A) \$25, as adjusted under certain circumstances, including, among other things, if the applicable shares were purchased from the Company at a discounted price; or (B) the most recently disclosed estimated value per share.
 Prior to the amendment, we were authorized to make Exceptional Repurchases at a price equal to 100% of the "share price."
-Beginning with repurchases in April 2021 if the SRP is resumed, the "share price" would be equal to \$18.08 per share until we announce a new Estimated Per Share NAV.
-Accordingly, ordinary repurchases and Exceptional Repurchases would be at \$14.46 per share.
+Beginning with repurchases in April 2022, the "share price" would be equal to \$20.20 per share until we announce a new Estimated Per Share NAV.
+Accordingly, ordinary repurchases and Exceptional Repurchases would be at \$16.16 per share.